mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 ### Operation Tracking

 #### Monitor Operation Status
-- [ ] After any action, note the operation ID
+- [ ] After triggering any action, view the operation status panel
-- [ ] View operation status page/panel
 - [ ] See operation progress messages
 - [ ] Watch status change from "pending" → "in progress" → "completed"
-- [ ] For failures, see error message explaining what went wrong
+- [ ] For failures, see an error message explaining what went wrong
 - [ ] Verify completed operations disappear after some time (cleanup)

 #### View Operation History